Huangyudong0525/ChatNet/README.md

 # ChatNet
 Large Language Models for Networking: Applications, Enabling Techniques, and Challenges

-The image shows an example of scoring by the LLM evaluator.
+The image of "LLM Evaluator_examples.png" shows an example of scoring by the LLM evaluator.